 However, Spoiler King Reality Steve shot down that report, writing “I’m sorry, but Ashley would have to be the worst negotiator in the history of negotiations if she ever accepted that gig for $30k.
 What a horrible story.
 US Weekly actually believes the stuff they print?
 Ashley made over $100k for this season of the Bachelorette, which is standard.”

-Although the contestants may not make anything on the show, it certainly pays to win — and stay with your Bachelor or Bachelorette.
-In an interview with In Touch, Season 4's Bachelorette DeAnna Pappas said, "Hours after my finale, I was bombarded with offers for endorsements, special appearances and more.
-But the catch was they wanted both me and my fiance (Jesse Csincsak)."
+Contestants, on the other hand, reportedly aren't paid, but if they win (and stay with their respective Bachelor or Bachelorette), it can be pretty lucrative.
+In an interview with In Touch, Season 4's Bachelorette DeAnna Pappas said, "Hours after my finale, I was bombarded with offers for endorsements, special appearances, and more.
+But the catch was they wanted both me and my fiance [Jesse Csincsak]."

 Four months following the final rose ceremony and proposal, DeAnna and Jesse broke up — and offers for $10,000 for both to appear at a nightclub and $5,000 for them to show up at a mall rolled in.
 "If Jesse and I stayed together, we could have easily cashed in," DeAnna continued.
 "But for me, it felt like selling out."

 Bachelor alumni also have a history of turning their noteriety into gigs on other reality shows.
 To date, three have gone on to compete on Dancing With the Stars.
 According to competitor Shawn Johnson's contract, a gig on DWTS pays a six-figure base salary, plus weekly bonuses for each week a contestant appears on the show.